r0bse/cdc-pact/README.md

 # How do I start?
 * start the docker-compose file
 * change the API or an API-Call
-  * either a call to one by maniupulating the requested Object or the URL
+  * either the requestclient by manipulating the requested Object or the URL
-  * or by changing the API within the provider (RequestObject, Headers, URL)
+  * or by changing the API within the provider (RequestObject, Headers, URL, etc.)
 * run `./gradlew test` in provider-service
   * should fail with complaining about not missing the API contract
+* run `./gradlew test pactPublish` in a consumer-service
+  * should upload the changed pact